benjann/dstat/README.md

 Main changes:

+    04dec2021 (version 1.2.5)
+    - dstat sum: gewithin and gebetween added
+    - dstat sum: IF of dissim made more efficient

     03dec2021 (version 1.2.4)
     - dstat sum: mldwithin, mldbetween, teilwithin, teilbetween, dissim added
     - dstat sum: now using more efficient approach to compute IFs of categorical